-In 2006, non-employee directors of the Company received an annual retainer of \$15,000, plus \$1,000 for each Board meeting they attended and \$750 for each committee meeting they attended.
-In 2006, directors who were executive officers of the Company did not receive directors' fees.
-In 2006, directors of the Company's foreign subsidiaries did not receive a retainer or meeting fees.
+In 2009, directors who were executive officers of the Company did not receive directors' fees.
+In 2009, directors of the Company's foreign subsidiaries did not receive a retainer or meeting fees.

-The Board of Directors: Committees of the Board
+The Board of Directors; Committees of the Board

 Since the adoption of the Sarbanes-Oxley Act in July 2002, there has been a growing public and regulatory focus on the independence of directors.
-Nasdaq has adopted amendments to its definition of independence.
+NASDAQ has adopted amendments to its definition of independence.
 Additional requirements relating to independence are imposed by the Sarbanes-Oxley Act with respect to members of the Audit Committee.
 As noted below, the Board has determined that the members of the Audit Committee satisfy all such definitions of independence.
-The Board has also determined that the following members of the Board satisfy the Nasdaq definition of independence: Howard Bernstein, Peter Gilbert, John S. Johnson, John F. Tweedy, Robert Simandl and Avi Eden.
+The Board has also determined that the following members of the Board satisfy the NASDAQ definition of independence: Howard Bernstein, Peter Gilbert, John S. Johnson, John F. Tweedy, Robert Simandl and Avi Eden.
 The Board concluded that while Mr. Simandl is compensated for certain legal services that he provides to the Company and Mr. Eden is compensated for certain business development consulting services that he provides to the Company, the fees paid to these individuals (\$55,000 to Mr. Eden and \$27,000 to Mr. Simandl) were not of a magnitude that such fees would impair Mr. Simandl's or Mr. Eden's independence.
 In considering the independence of Mr. Simandl and Mr. Eden, the Board also took note of the willingness of these individuals to express their views without concern for economic repercussions.
-The Board indicated that it did not believe that the \$750 incurred by Bel to enable John Tweedy to attend an SEC conference impaired his independence.

 The Company's Board of Directors holds a regular meeting immediately before the Annual Meeting of Shareholders and meets regularly throughout the year.
-During 2006, the Board held seven meetings.
+During 2009, the Board held six meetings.